esp32king/Esp32-Ble-HID/README.md

 1. Connect ESP32 via USB and open Serial Monitor (115200 baud).
 You Can Use Android App <a href="https://play.google.com/store/apps/details?id=com.bluino.esp32loader">Esp32 Loader </a> or any serial monitor App.

-2. Type any command (e.g., notepad, google esp32) and hit enter.
+2. Type any command `help` and hit Enter to see All Commands.

 3. The ESP32 will execute the corresponding HID action on the connected PC.